Catalogue Entry

 -

 The abbreviation “bre” follows the older Latin-based system of month names, where months from September onward retained their original Roman-numerical roots (Septem = 7, Octo = 8, Novem = 9, and so on) with the addition of “bre” following the number.
-The first part of the inscription, “TG,” stands for “temps gris” (gray weather).
-This discovery is unpacked further in the forthcoming technical essay by Sophia Boosalis.
+This inscription is discussed in relation to The Barges (Fig. 2) in the forthcoming technical essay by Kress paintings conservation fellow Sophia Boosalis.
 Guillaumin had recently been in the Netherlands for nine months, from September 1903 until the end of June 1904, marking his first time away from France.
 It is unclear when exactly he left for Rouen, but in all likelihood it was late summer into at least early winter, based on the known works cited in Christopher Gray, Armand Guillaumin (Chester, CT: Pequot Press, 1972), 58n12.

 -